a-labo/asleep/README.md

-# asleep 1.0
+# asleep 1.0.1

 Non-blocking sleep in ES7 (or, in ES6, setTimeout as a promise).

-Is mostly a syntactic alternative to *setTimeout* in ES6, but in ES7 combined with a loop it will provide a syntactically cleaner alternative to *setInterval*.
+This is mostly a syntactic alternative to *setTimeout* in ES6, but in ES7 combined with a loop it will provide a syntactically cleaner alternative to *setInterval*.

 > Due to the very limited code base of this module, we do not anticipate needing to make very many changes to it.